Psychoanalysts assure us that cruelty, however wanton it

 that means "the unseen realm" are also unjustifiably interpreted or translated as Hell.

-Consequently, Jesus gave NO support for this idea, NONE!
+Consequently, Yeshua gave NO support for this idea, NONE!

 The Creator fashioned a perfect system for himself and for